 by Robert M.

-i am looking for a handle for a patio door that mates with the lock E2012 image from your site.would you have one to match the color of my sliding door.
+I am looking for a patio door handles for a patio slider that mates with the lock E2012 image from your site.would you have one to match the color of my patio panels.

 2 months of aggravation and wasted money.
 No one at Home Depot or Lowes know anything about handles or door locks.
 Just look at the re-taped Wright hardware on their shelves and you will see how many other people put stock into the knowledge they do not have, me included.

 Now I have the (finally) 3 and 15/16 mortise but need the door handles.
 They were originally white, and broke.
 They had an exterior key lock, and inside latch to lock the door.
 If anyone knows who sells the product please let me know.
 Would like to also change the rollers, but cant get the door oout of the track.